Unity-Technologies/VFXToolbox/README.md

 ## Disclaimer

-The content in this repository is provided by Unity Technologies as-is as open source content under the [Unity Companion Licence](https://unity.com/legal/licenses/unity-companion-license).
+The content in this repository is provided by Unity Technologies as-is as open-source content under the [Unity Companion License](https://unity.com/legal/licenses/unity-companion-license).
-Updates, improvements, follow-ups or bug fixes are not guaranteed in a timely manner for the content provided due to the limited resource available for this project.
+Updates, improvements, follow-ups, or bug fixes are not guaranteed in a timely manner for the content provided due to the limited resources available for this project.

 ## Install VFX Toolbox Unity Package